 If you’ve got a disability, AbilityNet has advice on making your device easier to use.

-If you need information on this website in a different format, you can email
+If you need information on this website in a different format such as plain text, BSL, large print, easy read, or audio recording, send us an email

 PDFs and other documents

 Some PDFs on our website are non-accessible because:

 - they do not have tags that screens readers know how to render the information

 - they do not have bookmarks to help screen readers navigate through the information

 - they are missing a language definition to allow a screen reader to select the correct language when reading aloud

 - they do not have a title to allow screen readers to identify the document topic